 In December 2014, Wandsworth Council launched an international competition to design a new bridge between Nine Elms and Pimlico.
 See the dedicated website www.nepbridgecompetition.co.uk for full details.

-Once a winning design is revealed in summer 2015 the Partnership will explore a range of funding options which could include sponsorship.
+Once a winning design is revealed in autumn 2015 the Partnership will explore a range of funding options which could include sponsorship.

 Ravi Govindia, leader of Wandsworth Council and co-chair of the Nine Elms Vauxhall Partnership, said:

 “This competition is calling for architects from across the globe to come forward with exceptional, inspiring designs for a new bridge at the centre of the world’s greatest city.
 The successful entry will have to win the hearts of Londoners who are tremendously proud of their river and its rich architectural heritage.

 “There are considerable challenges and engineering feats to overcome.
 The design must work alongside the cutting edge architecture emerging on the south bank as well as the elegant frontages on the north.
 The landing points on both sides must integrate sensitively with their surroundings and provide a smooth and safe experience for the pedestrian and cyclists who use it.